Jamaal Williams Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Matchup vs. Seattle

-- Over his three career matchups against them, Williams has averaged 5.7 rushing yards per game versus the Seahawks, 27.8 fewer than his over/under in Sunday's game.
+- Over his three career matchups against the Seahawks, Williams averaged 5.7 rushing yards per game, 26.8 fewer yards than his over/under in Sunday's game.

 Recent Performances

-- Last week against the Falcons, Williams rushed for 77 yards on 19 carries (averaging 4.1 yards per attempt).
+- In last week's matchup with the Falcons, Williams racked up 77 yards on 19 carries (averaging 4.1 yards per carry).

-- Williams has 77 rushing yards (25.7 ypg) on 19 carries in his last three games.
+- During his last three games, Williams has rushed for 77 yards (25.7 per game) on 19 carries.

 Williams' Detroit Teammates